stacklane/docs/🗄/Article/settings/nested.md

 Otherwise it will be the mount path where parent site is nesting this site.

+# Permissions

+For production deployment, the repository `/owner/` must match the owner of the source which is importing the nested site.

 # `source`

 The only required field for a site mount is the location to obtain the nested site's source code.